Grid homology for singular links in lens space and a resolution cube: An oriented version

 \begin{thm} Various versions of grid homologies for knots and links in lens spaces defined using true and false assignments over $\ZZ[U_1,\ldots,U_{2n+m}]$ coincide. \end{thm} \begin{proof} To see this, we show that certain representatives of chain complexes computing these two oriented homology theories can be identified directly.

 It was shown in \cite{MR2372850} and \cite{Celoria_2023} that true assignment exists and is unique up to gauge equivalence on grid diagrams for knots and links in $S^3$ and lens spaces, respectively.
-In \cite{Celoria_2023}, Celoria also showed that gauge equivalent sign assignments lead to same isomorphic class of chain complexes so in particular, the homology group is well-defined and independent of the specific sign assignment chosen.
+In \cite{Celoria_2023}, Celoria also showed that gauge equivalent sign assignments lead to the same isomorphic class of chain complexes so in particular, the homology group is well-defined and independent of the specific sign assignment chosen.

 Let us denote the horizontal annuli and vertical aunnli by $H_1,\ldots, H_N$ and $V_1,\ldots, V_N$, respectively.
 Here $N$ is the size of our grid diagram.
-In Theorem 3.5 of \cite{Sarkar2010ANO}, it was shown that given any assignment of signs to these annuli satisfying the number of $-1$ on $H_i$'s is same as number of $1$ on $V_i$'s modulo 2, we can construct a sign assignment with this given ``boundary condition'' using a true sign assignment and a 2-cochain $m: C _2(g)\to \{\pm 1\}$.
+In \cite[Theorem 3.5]{Sarkar2010ANO}, it was shown that given any assignment of signs to these annuli satisfying that the number of $-1$ on $H_i$'s is same as the number of $1$ on $V_i$'s modulo 2, we can construct a sign assignment with this given ``boundary condition'' using a true sign assignment and a 2-cochain $m: C _2(g)\to \{\pm 1\}$.
 Here the notion of cochain relies on the cell structure on the torus induced by the grid, as we mentioned at the beginning of \text{Subsection \ref{Construction of chain complex}}.
 In particular, we can construct a false sign assignment as follows.

 Fix any true sign assignment $s_0$.
 Consider a cochain $m:C_2(g)\to \{\pm 1\}$ defined by on cells and extended linearly.
 It follows directly that $s(r):=s_0(r)m(r)$ is a false assignment.
-However, on each rectangle $r$ we counted in $\partial^-$, $s_0(r)=s(r)$, since we block all the X base points.
-Thus, we can conclude that $s$ and $s_0$ lead to canonically isomorphic chain complex.
+However, on each rectangle $r$ we counted in $\partial^-$, $s_0(r)=s(r)$, since we block all the $X$ base points.
+Thus, we can conclude that $s$ and $s_0$ lead to canonically isomorphic chain complexes.